-The following table quantifies the incremental amounts that would have been vested and become payable on December 31, 2022 to each Named Executive in the event of death, permanent disability, retirement or change in control.
-In the event of a change in control, payments to our CEO and other officers are conditioned upon both the change in control and his or her actual or constructive termination of employment that approximates the change in control (commonly referred to as a double trigger change in control benefit).
+The following table quantifies the incremental amounts that would have been vested and become payable on December 30, 2023 to each Named Executive in the event of death, permanent disability, retirement or change in control.
+In the event of a change in control, payments to our CEO and other officers are conditioned upon both the change in control and his or her actual or constructive termination of employment in connection with the change in control (commonly referred to as a double trigger change in control benefit).